yousefelsayed409/Netflix_clone_App/README.md

 # Netflix Clone App

-The Live Score application is a football sports application that presents the results of today's matches, team formations, and match events.
-It also allows arrangements for leagues and cups such as the English Premier League and the World Cup.
+Netflix Clone is a simulation app that allows users to watch movies and TV shows online in a manner similar to the Netflix app.
+The app features a smooth and distinctive user interface that enables users to browse through various titles with ease.
+It offers a wide range of content such as movies, TV shows, and series in different genres (like action, comedy, drama, and more).

 ## Netflix Clone mockup